james-2001/james-2001/README.md

 # Welcome!
-I am James, a third year mathematics student at the University of Durham, with a passion for technology.
+I'm James, a third year mathematics student at the University of Durham, with a passion for technology.

 ## Quick Links
 * [CV](https://github.com/james-2001/CV.md)